A study of interacting scalar field model from the perspective of the dynamical systems theory: Cosmological implications

 \subsection{Interaction model 2}

-For the Interaction model 2, we have obtained several number of non-isolated set of critical points in 4D phase-space.
+For the interaction model 2, we have obtained several number of non-isolated set of critical points in 4D phase-space.
 DE behaves as cosmological constant for all the sets.
-The Center Manifold Theory reveals that the accelerated de Sitter like solutions namely, the sets $B_2$ and $C_2$ (with $\Omega_{\phi}=1, \Omega_{m}=0, \omega_{eff}=-1, q=-1$) represent the transient era in the evolution of the universe dominated by potential of the scalar field (see Fig. (\ref{eta_s_4}), where the sets $B_2$ and $C_2$ are saddle like unstable solutions in the phase space).
-The matter-scalar field scaling solutions are described by the sets of critical points namely $E_2$ and $F_2$ which are non-hyperbolic in nature and by Center Manifold Theory, the sets also represent the transient era in the evolution of the universe (see Figs. (\ref{space_of_critical_point}),(\ref{F_21}) and (\ref{F_22})).
-Thus, the interaction model 2 produces non-hyperbolic sets of critical points either dominated by scalar field or representing scaling solutions have the transient nature of evolution since by the analysis of CMT all the points behave as saddle like nature.
+Although the accelerated de Sitter like solutions namely, the sets $B_2$ and $C_2$ (with $\Omega_{\phi}=1, \Omega_{m}=0, \omega_{eff}=-1, q=-1$) represent the evolution of the universe dominated by potential of the scalar field.
+Due to having no non-vanishing eigenvalues, the center manifold theory is not applicable for the stability analysis of $B_2$ and $C_2$.
+In the section \ref{CMT}, it has been shown that the sets $B_2$ and $C_2$ are special cases of the set $A_2$ and their stability are similar to that of $A_2$ (for $y_c=\pm 1$) which has been shown in the figure \ref{vector field A_2}.
+In conclusion, the sets of points $B_2$ and $C_2$ exhibit the unstable de Sitter like solutions in phase space.
+The matter-scalar field scaling solutions are described by the sets of critical points namely $E_2$ and $F_2$ which are non-hyperbolic in nature and by center manifold theory, the sets also represent the transient era in the evolution of the universe (see figures \ref{space_of_critical_point},\ref{F_21} and \ref{F_22}).
+Thus, the interaction model 2 produces non-hyperbolic sets of critical points which are either dominated by scalar field or representing the scaling solutions.
+All the solutions are saddle in nature and exhibit the transient nature of evolution of the universe.